Boston Aztec

-Boston Aztec was an American soccer team based in Boston, Massachusetts, United States.
+Boston Aztec was an American soccer team based in Amesbury, Massachusetts, United States.

 Founded in 2006, the team played in the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid, in the Eastern Atlantic Division.

-The team played its home games at Amesbury Sports Park in nearby Amesbury, Massachusetts in its final season, 2009.
 The team's colors were red and black.

 The team was operated by the Aztec Soccer Club, which also operates a Women's Premier Soccer League team called Boston Aztec.